pagopa/technology-radar/.github/pull_request_template.md

 - [ ] I've described at least one use case for the entry

 <!-- END SECTION: CONTENT -->

 <!-- SECTION: CHORE -->
 ### Motivations
 <!--
 Required.
-Add more context on why the proposed changes might be coinsidered.
+Add more context on why the proposed changes might be considered.
 -->

 <!-- END SECTION: CHORE -->